strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 A generation is associated with a specific certificate or private key for either the Cluster or Clients CA.
 If Strimzi is managing the CA, it increments the generation each time the certificate is renewed or the private key is replaced (so the corresponding certificate is regenerated as well).
 If the user is managing the CA, they are responsible for incrementing the generation.
-The generations are then used during the reconcile loop to track the state of trust (as described in the example flows below).
+Strimzi uses the generations during the reconcile loop to track the state of trust and usage of the CA private key and public certificate (as described in the example flows below).

 Strimzi uses the following annotations on the <CLUSTER_NAME>-<cluster/clients>-ca-cert and <CLUSTER_NAME>-<cluster/clients>-ca Kubernetes Secrets:
 * strimzi.io/ca-cert-generation to indicate the generation of the Cluster CA or Client CA certificate in the Kubernetes Secret